Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Maximum: 9999999999
 			"Human Cooldown"			"600"

-			// Human-controlled Mutant Tanks are exempted from cooldowns when using the "sm_supertank" command to switch their current Mutant Tank type.
+			// Human-controlled Mutant Tanks are exempted from cooldowns when using the "sm_mutanttank" command to switch their current Mutant Tank type.
 			// Note: Do not change this setting if you are unsure of how it works.
 			// --
 			// 0: OFF